 Top 10 John Lennon Love Songs

-This powerful song frames Lennon’s struggles with empathy, and also contains messages to Ono in her native language.
-This track discovers Lennon in the familiar position of apologizing, when he sings, "All that I know is just what you tell me / All that I know is just what you show me” in a chilling falsetto.
+This powerful song frames Lennon’s struggles with empathy, and also contains messages to Yoko Ono in her native language.
+A highlight of “Aisumasen (I’m Sorry)” finds Lennon singing “all that I know is just what you tell me / all that I know is just what you show me” in a chilling falsetto.
 Spotlighted is a virtuosic solo by Lennon pal Jesse Ed Davis.

-Lennon’s final single, and representative of his new outlook regarding his career and relationship.
-‘Starting Over’ was the next chapter for Lennon, as well as a directive to his friends and fans who found themselves in the same places emotionally.
-The undeniably catchy rock and roll song -- and tribute to past rock and rollers -- appeals to ears and hearts, with a solid groove and an optimistic and wistful lyric that is honest, without becoming maudlin.
+This was the final single released in Lennon’s lifetime, and representative of his new outlook regarding his career and relationship.
+“Starting Over” was meant to represent the next chapter for Lennon, as well as a directive to his friends and fans who found themselves in the same places emotionally.
+The undeniably catchy rock and roll song – a tribute to past rock and rollers – appeals to ears and hearts, with a solid groove and an optimistic and wistful lyric that is honest, without becoming maudlin.

-Featuring some of the best vocals that Lennon ever committed to tape, 'Out the Blue' is an expansive and well-arranged love song hidden on the flip side of one of his less popular solo releases.
-Its ethereal acoustic opening verses, building to the emphatic chorus, combine to make it a perfect example of Lennon’s state of mind in 1973.
-Written while experiencing his famed separation from Yoko, Lennon's 'Out the Blue' is proof that pain sometimes encourages the best art.
+Featuring some of the best vocals that Lennon ever committed to tape, “Out the Blue” is an expansive and well-arranged love song hidden on the flip side of one of John Lennon’s less-popular solo releases.
+Its ethereal acoustic opening verses, building to the emphatic chorus, combine to make it a perfect example of his state of mind in 1973.
+Written while experiencing his famed separation from Yoko, “Out the Blue” is proof that pain sometimes encourages the best art.

-A song that in its simplicity says more than any complex lyric could offer.
+This is a song that in its simplicity says more than any complex lyric could offer.
 Lennon sings about everything that love is, and leaves no questions for the listener as to where it originates from.
-What could easily slide up or down this list of the Top 10 John Lennon Love Songs a couple of slots fits just fine at No. 5, influencing all of the songs surrounding it.
+Thought it could easily slide up or down this list of the Top 10 John Lennon Love Songs a couple of slots, “Love” fits just fine at No. 5, influencing all of the songs surrounding it.
 The close-miced vocals and delicate piano/acoustic guitar instrumentation increase the intimacy of the song.

-Composed during same period as 'Jealous Guy’, 'Oh My Love' blossomed during the early stages of Lennon and Ono’s relationship.
-The song is a direct statement of love between two people, and a comment on the extreme awakening of the senses when a relationship is fresh and new.
-Co-written with Yoko Ono, and spotlighting the guitar of George Harrison, 'Oh My Love' benefits from the communal efforts of all involved.
+Composed during same period as “Jealous Guy,” this track blossomed during the early stages of Lennon and Ono’s relationship.
+“Oh My Love” is a direct statement of love between two people, and a comment on the extreme awakening of the senses when a relationship is fresh and new.
+Co-written with Yoko Ono, and spotlighting the guitar of George Harrison, “Oh My Love” benefits from the communal efforts of all involved.

-'Jealous Guy' underwent a long metamorphosis, changing from the 1968 Lennon composition 'Child of Nature' into its fully developed state.
-One of Lennon’s most mature piano melodies, the song reflects Lennon’s search for security and trust in his love relationship.
-His admission of “shivering inside” and “swallowing my pain” is countered by his eventual statement that all in all, he’s just a 'Jealous Guy'.
+“Jealous Guy” underwent a long metamorphosis, changing from the 1968 Lennon composition “Child of Nature” into its fully developed state.
+One of his most mature piano melodies, the song reflects Lennon’s search for security and trust in his love relationship.
+His admission of “shivering inside” and “swallowing my pain” is countered by his eventual statement that all in all, he’s just a “Jealous Guy.”

-Becoming more poignant because of its release in close proximity to Lennon’s death, 'Woman' would make the top ten list of any love song collection, and comes in at No 1 in our Top 10 John Lennon Love Songs.
-The song is an unabashed tribute and honest thank you to all of the women Lennon encountered throughout the course of his life journey.
+Becoming more poignant because of its release in close proximity to Lennon’s death, “Woman” comes in at No. 1 in our Top 10 John Lennon Love Songs – but it likely arrive near the top of any love song collection.
+It’s is an unabashed tribute and honest thank you to all of the women Lennon encountered throughout the course of his life journey.
 Embellished with soaring instrumentation and soothing Beatles-era Lennon vocals, the track stands as one of his best late-era compositions.
-Illustrating strength by showing weakness, 'Woman' is Lennon’s open letter to “the other half of the sky”.
+Illustrating strength by showing weakness, “Woman” is Lennon’s open letter to “the other half of the sky.”